 1] Wait for it to complete

-1] The best suggestion I have to give is hang on and let it run.
-It may take a couple of hours, but given time, it it is known to complete in most cases.
+The best suggestion I have to give is to hang on and let it run.
+It may take a couple of hours, but given the time, it is known to complete in most cases.
 If need be, leave it overnight and let it run its course.

 - Run Disk Cleanup utility to clear your junk files.

 sfc /scannowand hit Enter to run the System File Checker.

 - Once the scan is completed, restart your computer.

 - Hit Enter to repair the Windows image.

 Now, see if ChkDsk is able to complete the scan.
 As I mentioned earlier, keep it overnight if need be.